informagi/REL/tutorials/02_E2E_Entity_Linking.md

 we have added an example below.
 We believe such an API is especially useful for research groups that want to run a single server with our package and query it with multiple people.
 A user may query the API using the code below, where the `text_doc` variable may be replaced with a text for a particular document.
 At this point in time, a user may only query the server with a single document.
 We currently added this to make sure that a single user does not overload a particular server.
+Additionally, if a user wishes to predict in an ED-fashion only, then the spans key should not be left empty and should be filled with tuples with integer values `(start_pos, mention_length)` (starting position and length of mention respectively).

 ```python
 import requests